x94fujo6rpg/AzurLaneFleet/README.md

 - bug fix:
   - when dump data, if equip level is 0, it will be set to 10
   - in rare cases, the level of the last equipment may be incorrect
+- only load icon when it is visible

 **2021-12-07**
 - now will limit equip level (also applies to load data)